ICG offers a variety of research experience placements aimed at providing experience of working as an academic scientist.

 We are sometimes able to support University of Portsmouth funded projects.
-To apply for these (if you are not eligible for either SEPNet or Ogden) please send an application to Dr. Dan Whalen (daniel.whalen ‘at’ port.ac.uk) by the end of March 2017.
+To apply for these (if you are not eligible for either SEPNet or Ogden) please send an application to Dr. Becky Canning (becky.canning ‘at’ port.ac.uk) by the midnight Monday 19th April 2021.
 This should comprise a CV (including details of your University units and specific details on marks in different units) along with a cover letter indicating why you are interested in a placement in Portsmouth, and what type of project you would be most interested in.

 Public Engagement Placements

 Recently we have also supported a variety of public engagement placements.
 In 2017, the following public engagement placements ran.
 Please click here for further details about the two projects:

 - Investigating the impact of the Portsmouth StargazingLIVE events at the Portsmouth Historic Dockyard.
 (Funded by an STFC Small Award).
 Dr. Karen Masters and Dr. Jen Gupta